 11. Let your boss and coworkers know that you have been diagnosed with ADHD.
 Many people think that it is best to avoid this discussion, but in most cases, it can be beneficial for you to discuss it.
 By acknowledging it, your boss and coworkers can offer you support and may even assist you with developing creative solutions that help make you more successful in your job.
 And by making your employer aware of your condition, you are protecting yourself legally.
 The Americans with Disabilities Act covers people with ADHD, so you are legally protected from workplace discrimination related to your condition.

 Let Your Inspiration Guide You

 Are you feeling inspired to go after a career that you will love?
 You can succeed in any career as long as it interests you and falls in line with your strengths.
 So act on that motivation right now and see what types of programs are offered in your area.
-Just enter your zip code into the school finder below to make your first move toward attaining one of the great jobs for people with ADHD!
+Just enter your zip code into the school finder at the top of the page to make your first move toward attaining one of the great jobs for people with ADHD!